FokkeZB/TweetUp/README.md

 <pre>0 * * * * wget -O - -q -t 1 http://www.website.com/tweetup/tweetup.php</pre>

-## Published activity

-### What?
-Right now the script only publishes events and discussions.
-Feel free to fork the code and add more activities to be published.
-I'm working on photos and discussion posts myself.

-### How?
-The text for the tweet can be set in `config.php`.

-### When?
-The script will create a `tweetup.since` file to keep track of when it was run, so that only newer activities will be published.
-It will fallback to the inode change time of the `config.php` file and you can also set a time to start at yourself.
+## What & When
+The script publishes most of the activity in the activity stream and newly announced meetups.
+The tweet for the meetup can be set in the config.
+For now, the texts for the other activities are hard-coded in the script.
+On the first run, no activities will be published and a `tweetup.last` file will be created holding the time of the newest activity found.
+On the next run it will publish all newer activies and meetups.

 ## Dependecies
 This script relies on two Github-hosted project that have been [subtree-merged](https://help.github.com/articles/working-with-subtree-merge) into this project for convenience:

 * [Meetup](https://github.com/FokkeZB/Meetup): Simple PHP Meetup API client
 * [Codebird](https://github.com/mynetx/codebird-php): Great PHP Twitter API client

-## Roadmap
-* Support more activities, like photos and posts.
-* Store an UID for each processed activity instead or next to the existing method for deciding if an activity is new and should be published.
-* Enjoy being to lazy to tweet myself...

 ## License